Oklahoma lawmaker calls for special session to address 'several issues' related to COVID-19

 According to the proposed special session call, the “Legislature needs to address several issues related to” COVID-19.

-Roberts has been critical of health care organizations that are requiring vaccines for employees.
+Roberts has been critical of health care organizations that are requiring vaccinations for employees.
 He has said some facilities are denying legitimate medical and religious exemptions.

 Roberts did not respond to a request for comment.